Isospin-violating vacuum polarization in the muon $(g-2)$ with SU(3) flavour symmetry from lattice QCD: Computing the counterterm

 For large separation times between the two photon vertices, only intermediate kaon states contribute to this correction~\cite{Feng:2018qpx}, in other words, the elastic contribution dominates; the latter can be calculated analytically (see below).
 This naturally leads to the strategy of using the lattice calculation up to a maximum time separation between the two currents, while beyond that, we use the aforementioned analytic expression, directly in the continuum and with infinite volume~\cite{Biloshytskyi:2022ets}.
 This procedure avoids power-law finite-size effects, which would otherwise affect the four-point function at large separation times~\cite{Feng:2018qpx}.

 In this section, we first discuss the calculation of the elastic part.
 Then the lattice calculation, which also includes the inelastic part, will be presented.
 Following that, we apply the Operator Product Expansion to predict the behavior of the e.m.\ kaon mass splitting at large PV masses.
-Finally, we compare this prediction to our results, thereby confirming their plausibility.
+Finally, we compare this prediction to our results.